-- This bill establishes a new grant program modeled off of the successful Manchester Adverse Childhood Emergency Response Team program to assist children who have been exposed to trauma, often as a result of substance use disorders among family members or friends.
-It provides \$20 million per year for the Attorney General in coordination with the Secretary of Health and Human Services to implement this program to establish ACERT programs across the country. - Drug Free Community grants provide local organizations and coalitions with resources for youthoriented prevention programs.
+- This bill establishes a new grant program modeled off of the successful Manchester Adverse Childhood Experiences Response Team program to assist children who have been exposed to trauma, often as a result of substance use disorders among family members or friends.
+It provides \$20 million per year for the Attorney General in coordination with the Secretary of Health and Human Services to implement this program to establish ACERT programs across the country. - Drug Free Community grants provide local organizations and coalitions with resources for youth-oriented prevention programs.
 Currently, a grant recipient is limited to two grants over ten years.
-This bill would allow organizations to receive funding for an additional five years and gives priority to states with high rates of drug overdose death rates. - Surgery patients are often prescribed opioid pain treatment over non-opioid alternatives because payment rates to hospitals do not adequately cover the cost of non-opioid treatment.
-This bill requires Medicare to setup a separate rate to incentivize delivering the appropriate treatment option to patients.
+This bill would allow organizations to receive funding for an additional five years and gives priority to states with high rates of drug overdose death rates. - Surgery patients are often prescribed opioid pain treatment over non-opioid alternatives because payment rates to hospitals do not adequately cover the cost of non-opioid treatment for post-surgery pain.
+This bill requires Medicare to setup a separate rate to incentivize delivering the appropriate treatment option to patients after surgery.